-2.3.20 GOVERNMENT GRANTS
+2.3.19 GOVERNMENT GRANTS

-In accordance with IAS 20.12, government grants are recognized in profit or loss on a systematic basis in the period in which the entity recognizes as expenses the related costs for which the grants are intended to compensate.
+In accordance with IAS 20.12, government grants are recognized in profit or loss on a systematic basis in the period in which the entity recognizes the related costs for which the grants are intended to compensate as expenses.
 As funding represents the reimbursement of development expenditures, such amounts offset research and development costs for the relevant period; specific explanations are provided in the notes.

-2.3.21 OTHER INCOME
+2.3.20 OTHER INCOME

 Other income includes all income from operating activities which is not shown as finance income or does not represent the reimbursement of development expenditures.
-For the most part, 4SC generates income from the reimbursement of expenses.
-Such reimbursements are made in the amount of the actual costs incurred or plus a previously agreed administration fee, depending on the individual case.